Hoffmsam/GRAD521_DMPHoffman_2021/index.md

 Data and/or Metadata for psychophysical analysis is controlled by recording the results in the standards covered within the MCPHS labarchives Lab Notebook standards
 ## Metadata Generation
 ### Sensory Metadata
 The metadata that is generated during this project will be collected via a screening survey conducted prior to the sensory test, that will also determine panelist eligibility.
 The information collected in the screen will consist of: Biological gender, age, average wine consumption per week, smoker status, pregnancy status, and anosmic status.
 This survey will be conducted via the Compusense® system and be available as a report in the form of a csv file to the Lab Manager.
 Demographic information will be provided to the author of the publication for the product, only after deidentification performed by the Lab Manager.
+The testing conditions, temperature, air quality, and lighting of the sensory test will be recored by the Grad Student on the day of the test.
 ### Psychophysical Metadata
 Psychophysical metadata will be generated via benchtop analysis following relevant analytical methodologies.
 Psychophysical testing will be following standardized ISO methods when available, and acceptable testing methodology for the field when ISO methods unavailable.
 # Storage and security